Walter-Gaitan/knowledge-base/docs/PSQA.md

 > 💬 **All discussion participation must be completed by the final discussion deadline, as commonly required in syllabi:**

 "Respond to comments made to your posts due by Module 10 at 11:55 PM PT."

+---

+### 📊 Grade Distribution Check

+- **Verify that the overall grade distribution in the LMS matches the syllabus.**
+- List any discrepancies between the LMS gradebook and the syllabus.